yaya2devops/aws-cloud-project-bootcamp/journal/week5.md

    - The conversation is split into individual lines.
    - For each line in the conversation:
      - If the line starts with 'Person 1:', it is considered a message from 'yaya2devops'.
-     - If the line starts with 'Person 2:', it is considered a message from 'bayko'.
+     - If the line starts with 'Person 2:', it is considered a message from 'Fan123'.
      - The message content is extracted, and a timestamp is generated.
      - The `create_message` function is called to insert each message into the 'cruddur-messages' table.